British Journal of Industrial Relations

 8. Proofs are sent to authors for correction of typesetting errors only.
 Authors will be charged for any other corrections.
 Two complimentary copies of the journal and one PDF file of his/her article are supplied to each author.

-9. To protect authors and journals against un-authorized reproduction of articles, The London School of Economics requires copyright to be assigned to itself and Wiley-Blackwell Publishers jointly as publisher, on the express condition that authors may use their own material at any time without permission.
+9. To protect authors and journals against un-authorized reproduction of articles, Wiley-Blackwell Publishers requires copyright to be assigned to itself, on the express condition that authors may use their own material at any time without permission.
 On acceptance of a paper submitted to the Journal, authors will be requested to sign an appropriate assignment of copyright form.

 The author's consent will be sought before any applications to reproduce material in commercially-published anthologies are granted.
 Fees are waived for photocopying of isolated articles for non-profit classroom or library reserve use by instructors and educational institutions.